Frood-for-Thought/Transforming-and-Analyzing-Data-with-SQL-Project/README.md

 -- Verified there are no locations with cities without countries in all_sessions table for QA.
 -- During cleaning_data, found some cities which have more than one distinct country.
 In some cases this could be true.
 -- Corrected city names and their locations, set city to country.
+-- Fix fullvisitorid's and fill in NULL information if there are missing cities or there are two countries per single id.
 -- London, US may mean London, Ohio.
 -- Paris, United States may mean Paris, TX.
 -- There is a Toronto and Vancouver in the United States.